-In continuous-time sliding mode control, to achieve ideal sliding mode, in general the control signal must switch at infinite frequency [83].
+In the continuous-time sliding mode control, to achieve ideal sliding mode, in general the control signal must switch at infinite frequency [68].
 However, since in digital control strategies, the control signal is held constant during the sampling period, it is normally not possible to achieve ideal sliding.
-Hence, in uncertain discrete-time systems it is not possible to ensure that the system state remains certainly on a surface within the state space and consequently the DSMC problem is fundamentally different to its continuous-time counterpart [83].
-In terms of DSMC, state trajectories will move within a vicinity of the predetermined sliding surface referred to as a quasi-sliding mode band [51].
+Hence, in uncertain discrete-time systems it is not possible to ensure that the system state remains certainly on a surface within the state space and consequently the DSMC problem is fundamentally different to its continuous-time counterpart [68].
+In terms of DSMC, state trajectories would move within a vicinity of the predetermined sliding surface referred to as quasi-sliding mode band [36].

-Although the early works on the DSMC aimed at establishing a discrete-time counterpart to the continuous-time reachability condition [51, 82, 117], it has been shown that DSMC does not necessarily require the use of a variable structure discontinuous control strategy (VSDCS) [67, 127, 98].
-References [67, 127] showed that the DSMC without VSDCS can ensure that the state trajectories stay within a neighborhood of the sliding surface in the presence of bounded matched uncertainty.
+Although the early works on the DSMC aimed at establishing a discrete-time counterpart to the continuous-time reachability condition [36, 67, 103], it has been shown that DSMC does not necessarily require the use of a variable structure discontinuous control strategy (VSDCS) [52, 113, 84].
+References [52, 113] have shown that the DSMC without VSDCS can ensure that the state trajectories stay within a neighbourhood of the sliding surface in the presence of bounded matched uncertainty.
 The obtained control law is called linear control law.
-Moreover, according to the results presented in [67, 127], the use of a switching function in the control law may not necessarily improve the performance.
-Note that, obviously, the DSMC problem using only the linear control law can be regarded as a robust optimal control problem and it will be equivalent to discrete-time Lyapunov min-max problems [93] or discrete-time Riccati min-max problems [38].
-Nevertheless, some papers in the literature have claimed a better performance thanks to the use of discontinuous components [98].
+Moreover, according to the results presented in [52, 113], the use of a switching function in the control law may not necessarily improve the performance.
+Note that, obviously, the DSMC problem using only linear control law can be regarded as a robust optimal control problem and it will be equivalent to discrete-time Lyapunov min-max problems [78] or discrete-time Riccati min-max problems [23].
+Nevertheless, some papers in the literature have claimed a better performance thanks to the use of discontinuous components [84].
 Indeed, these papers assume that either the sampling rate of the system is very high compared with the maximum frequency component of the exogenous disturbance or the exogenous disturbance is slow (smooth and bounded).
-With either of these assumptions, the closed-loop system would behave more or less as a continuous-time system [98] and hence, using a discontinuous component in the controller may improve the performance.
+With either of these assumptions, the closed-loop system would behave more or less as a continuous-time system [84] and hence, using a discontinuous component in the controller may improve the performance.
 In this chapter, two new forms of switching function are proposed which can be more efficient in terms of reducing the ultimate bound on the system state and reducing the chattering created by traditional switching functions.
-These new switching functions, basically, use a disturbance estimator which comes from the same idea presented in [133].
-The idea of using a disturbance observer for the DSMC was first presented in [133] and followed by e.g. [89, 96].
+These new switching functions, basically, use a disturbance estimator which comes from the same idea presented in [119].
+The idea of using disturbance observer for the DSMC was firstly presented in [119] and followed by e.g. [74, 82].
 The main idea is, with the assumption of continuity of the original continuous-time disturbance signal, to use the previous value of the sampled disturbance for estimating the current one in the control law.
-However, model uncertainty is not considered in [133].
+However, model uncertainty is not considered in [119].
 In this chapter, it is also discussed that using the mentioned estimator directly in the controller will increase the order of the system and, in addition, it results in a system involving time-delay.
-Stability analysis and ultimate boundedness are then investigated for this kind of system.
+Stability analysis and ultimate boundedness is then investigated for this kind of systems.